mvaganov/thinkwithtools/llm_workflow_manifesto.md

 # How LLMs Change What It Means to Understand Code

 ## LLMs Hurt Understanding by Averting Testing
-Understanding remains the most important commodity a software developer can have.
-Understanding in software development comes from testing: start with an expectation for code, and then test the expectation by observing actual behavior.
+Understanding survives tool changes, failure, and novel problems, making it the most important commodity a software developer can have.
+Understanding in software development comes from testing: start with an expectation for technology, and then test the expectation by observing actual behavior.

 The experimentation process should be familiar to developers.
 Make a guess, introduce inputs, observe outputs, and compare the results to expectations.
 This cycle of testing builds the practiced judgment and intuition that distinguishes programmers.
 It creates reliable progress.
 Mastery of this skill is an implicit professional expectation.
 This is how understanding is earned.

 **LLMs, by their nature, unintentionally deemphasize testing.
 This is a mental hazard.** Little documentation about testing makes LLMs under-represent it in practice.
 Consistently good code from LLMs punishes skepticism.
 The medium makes a choice of convenience for you.
 It doesn't force understanding, so you must experiment intentionally.